Loadsmart raises $21.6 million for AI freight booking

 Loadsmart taps artificial intelligence (AI) and hundreds of data sources to automate truckload booking.
 Its algorithms attempt to keep carriers within its network full and minimize so-called empty miles — trips during which they aren’t carrying anything — by matching loads with roughly 900,000 available transport lanes.
 Freight shippers on the platform can request instant quotes that factor in the estimated time of loading, the commodity involved, and the overall load, after which they’re offered the choice of booking trucks directly or through Loadsmart’s APIs.

-Loadsmart offers GPS-guided real-time cargo tracking through its web dashboard and mobile app, both of which issue notifications through every step of the delivery and fulfillment process.
-And it screens motor carriers daily to ensure to what it claims are “the highest safety standards, insurance compliance, and reliability scores” in the industry.
+Loadsmart offers GPS-guided real-time cargo tracking through its web dashboard and mobile app, both of which issue notifications throughout every step of the delivery and fulfillment process.
+And it screens motor carriers daily to ensure what it claims are “the highest safety standards, insurance compliance, and reliability scores” in the industry.

 In the three years since Loadsmart launched in the U.S., chief product officer Felipe Capella says it has invested heavily in data analytics.